Azure-Samples/azure-ml-federated-learning/plan/milestones.md

 ## Key Milestones

 - A machine learning model.
 A working model or model architecture with learning algorithm in a non-federated scheme.
-- Resource provision.
+- Resource provisioning.
 Get the orchestrator and silos ready for FL.
 - A test FL job.
 Run a synthetic test for the FL framework and understand the effect of each FL hyperparameters.
 - An actual FL job.
 Set the FL hyperparameters and execute the actual job.